spring-io/dataflow.spring.io/content/documentation/pages/4-batch-developer-guides/2-batch/1-simple-task.md

 ### Initialzr

 1. Visit the [Spring Initialzr site](https://start.spring.io/).
-1. Select the latest release of spring boot.
+1. Select the latest release of Spring Boot.
 1. Create a new Maven project with a Group name of `io.spring` and an Artifact name of `billsetuptask`.
 1. In the Dependencies text box, type `task` to select the Cloud Task dependency.
 1. In the Dependencies text box, type `jdbc` then select the JDBC dependency.